 Capital-based measures requiring banks to hold more capital will affect the liability side of the balance sheet, requiring more capital relative to deposits and other liabilities.
 The cost of capital in dividends is not a part of the calculation of margins.
 Indirect effects may be seen, however.
-Capital-based measures may induce banks to raise balance sheet risk by boosting commercial lending and small firm loans (as found by Auer et al (2019)) so as to regain previous levels of profitability and obtain sufficient reserves to build up resilience, thus raising the margin.
+Capital-based measures may induce banks to raise balance sheet risk by boosting commercial lending and small firm loans (as found by Auer et al. [14]) so as to regain previous levels of profitability and obtain sufficient reserves to build up resilience, thus raising the margin.
 Similar effects may arise from advance provisioning requirements.
 On the other hand, higher risk-adjusted capital requirements might tend to shrink margins as banks shift into lower-weighted assets in response.

-General supply-based measures such as reserve requirement ratios and liquid asset requirements tend to be directed at resilience (as for capital-based measures) and not countercyclical policy (as for loan demand/supply targeted measures).
-They oblige banks to hold more low-return assets than they would otherwise, thus narrowing the margin, although this may be partly offset if they also oblige banks to shift from wholesale to cheaper retail funding (King 2013).
+General supply-based measures such as reserve requirement ratios and liquid asset requirements tend to be directed at resilience (as for capital-based measures) and not countercyclical policy (as for loan demand/supply-targeted measures).
+They oblige banks to hold more low-return assets than they would otherwise, thus narrowing the margin, although this may be partly offset if they also oblige banks to shift from wholesale to cheaper retail funding.
 Again, assuming the bank's risk appetite is unchanged, such policies may induce an offsetting rise in risk in the rest of the asset portfolio.

-An overall tightening of macroprudential policy might accompany a fall in the margin if the overall aim of reducing high-margin lending growth is achieved, as the existing papers outlined above suggest, and as found by Meuleman and Vander Vennet (2022).
+An overall tightening of macroprudential policy might accompany a fall in the margin if the overall aim of reducing high-margin lending growth is achieved, as the existing papers outlined above suggest, and as found by Meuleman and Vander Vennet [44].
 But if there are offsetting results for the different types of measure, the effect could be zero.

-All of these policies might have differing short- and long-run effects parallel with those for monetary policy outlined above, with a short-run adjustment phase as noted above and a long-run equilibrium effect, both of which we estimate in this paper.
-Given scope for banks to adjust their strategies in response to macroprudential policies in line with their risk appetite, we would expect the long-run effects to be smaller and often negligible or of opposite sign to the short-run effects.
+All of these policies might have differing short- and longrun effects parallel with those for monetary policy outlined above, with a short-run adjustment phase as noted above and a long-run equilibrium effect, both of which we estimate in this paper.
+Given scope for banks to adjust their strategies in response to macroprudential policies in line with their risk appetite, we would expect the long-run effects to be smaller and often negligible or of opposite sign to the shortrun effects.

-Concerning such long-run effects, loan growth limits may reduce household lending if that is their focus but may also lead banks to raise corporate lending and securities holdings (Acharya et al 2020), thus raising risk on the loan portfolio.
-In each case, this may offset any negative impact on margins (Meuleman and Vander Vennet 2022).
-A further effect may be to shift financial activities outside regulatory parameters (Cizel et al 2016) such as to shadow banks, which banks may nonetheless finance and increase high-margin cross-border lending activity by domestic or foreign banks (Aiyar et al 2014; Cerutti et al 2017).
-Even in respect of loans per se, we note the result of Andries et al (2022) cited above, that while loan-targeted policy reduces loan growth in the short run, the long-run effect may be to increase it.
+Concerning such long-run effects, loan growth limits may reduce household lending if that is their focus, but may also lead banks to raise corporate lending and securities holdings [1], thus raising risk on the loan portfolio.
+In each case, this may offset any negative impact on margins [44].
+A further effect may be to shift financial activities outside regulatory parameters [25] such as to shadow banks, which banks may nonetheless finance, and increase high-margin cross-border lending activity by domestic or foreign banks [3, 23].
+Even in respect of loans per se, we note the result of Andries et al. [10] cited above, that while loan-targeted policy reduces loan growth in the short run, the long-run effect may be to increase it.